Aetherspace/green-stack-starter-demo/packages/@aetherspace/components/AetherIcon/README.md

 Downsides of using icon fonts under the hood:

 - You’ll need to preload your icon font somehow, easy on mobile but harder on web
-- Meaning you might not see the icon immediately if the icon font isn’t loaded yet
+- Loading flicker, meaning you might not see the icon immediately if the icon font isn’t loaded yet
 - Cannot use Next.js’s SWC compiler when using any of the @expo/vector-icons (no loader for importing .ttf files)

 Example usage: